 The Bank considers credit ratings assigned by S&P, Moody's, and Fitch agencies to manage the credit quality of its financial assets.
-In addition to the analysis of the financial standing of counterparties, the Bank also analyses cash flows and prepares cash flow models for its corporate lending transactions.
+If no external rating is available, the Bank determines its internal credit rating on the basis of the sovereign rating ceiling.
+In addition to the analysis of the financial standing of counterparties, the Bank also analyzes cash flows and prepares cash flow models for its corporate lending transactions.

 The Bank manages credit risk through regular analysis of the ability of its customers and counterparties to discharge their principal and interest repayment obligations.
 The Bank's customers/counterparties are regularly monitored; their cash flow models are controlled and clarified, their financial positions are reviewed for compliance with the assigned internal credit ratings, and, where necessary, respective adjustments are made.

 The credit quality review process allows the Bank to assess potential losses on risks to which it is exposed and take appropriate mitigation actions.
 In addition, credit risk is further mitigated by obtaining collateral, guarantees (including state guarantees) and warranties from legal entities and individuals.